What is a Visual Processing Disorder?

 Letter And Symbol Reversal Issues

-With this visual processing disorder, individuals have difficulty processing the correct shape of numbers or letters.
+With this visual processing disorder, people have difficulty processing the correct shape of numbers or letters.

 Characteristics of this processing disorder include: